Windows 10 vs. Windows 8 (or 8.1) vs. Windows 7

 Microsoft also removed the Charms Bar and replaced it with Settings, accessed from the Start Menu.
 In some cases, choosing a Settings option takes you to the Control Panel, which works as it has in earlier versions of Windows

 One thing I am really unhappy about is the loss of the Microsoft Games that has come with every version of Windows since, well, Windows.
 The games available for download from the App Store simply are not good enough.
 I want my Windows 7 games.
 However, not all is lost.
-I found a web site which describes how to hack the Windows 7 games so that they will run in Windows 8 and 10.
-This is not for the casual user (it requires editing the actual EXE file), but it can be done.
-If you wish this, make an appointment and I will set you up.
+I found a way to reinstall versions of the Windows 7 games so thatthey run on Windows 10 (and probably Windows 8.x).
+Call for an appointment and I will install them for you..

 All in all, I find Windows 10 to be a worthy system, although not necessarily compelling.
 If you are considering a new system, go ahead and get Windows 10.
 If you have Windows 8.x, then go ahead and upgrade unless you really like it or have gotten it to the point where you are happy.
-For Windows 7 users, the choice is more difficult.
-The upgrade is good until late July 2016, I would wait a bit until things settle down, then probably do the upgrade.
+For Windows 7 users, remember that Windows 7 will expire (like in what happened with Windows XP) in 2020.
+You still have a few years and by then you will likely want a new computer anyway.

 Tell me about Windows 8 and 8.1!
-Windows 8 is the latest version of Windows and is a major departure from previous versions.
-It is the biggest redesign since Windows 95 and represents a major shift in Microsoft philosophy.
-I think it SUCKS!!
-Windows 8.1 is supposed to be an improvement, by returning the Start Button, and a few other improvements, but in my opinion, it is not enough.
+Windows 8 was major departure from previous versions.
+It was the biggest redesign since Windows 95 and represented a major shift in Microsoft philosophy.
+I think it SUCKed!!
+Windows 8.1 was supposed to be an improvement, by returning the Start Button, and a few other improvements, but in my opinion, it was not enough.

 Microsoft has recognized the reality of the major encroachment of the tablet and phone in the world of computing.
 Microsoft decided that users would want consistency across all of their platforms; that the look and feel of the desktop (or laptop) computer should be the same as the phone or the tablet.
 In this way, being familiar with one platform would mean little or no learning curve for the others, and therefore make users more likely to stay within the Windows family rather than look elsewhere (like Apple or Android devices).
 I cannot disagree more with this approach, but more about that later.